SamuelMabuka/airbnb-clone-project/README.md

+## Project Goals

-The goals of the project are to clone the AIRBNB platform, and achieve the following:
+This project aims to create a clone of the Airbnb platform with the following main features:

-User management - Handles user registration, authentication and profile management.
-Must be secure.
+1. **User Management:**
+   - Allow users to register, log in, and manage their profiles securely.

+2. **Property Management:**
-Project management - Listing properties, updating and retrieving the information.
+   - Users can list their properties, and update or retrieve property information.

+3. **Booking System:**
-Booking system - Where users can reserve or book properties.
+   - Enable users to reserve or book listed properties easily.

-Payment processing - A payment system that can handle the various transactions, including record the payment details.
-Review system - Where users can rate, review.
+4. **Payment Processing:**
+   - Provide a secure system for handling payments and recording transaction details.

+5. **Review System:**
+   - Allow users to rate and review properties after their stay.

+6. **Data Optimization:**
-Data optimization - Allows for the optimization of data - especilly, the retrieval, and storage on the database.
+   - Ensure fast and efficient storage and retrieval of data in the database.

+These goals will help build a full-featured, user-friendly Airbnb clone.